ComputeCanada/visualizeThis/_posts/2019-07-15-competition-details.markdown

 We encourage you to use data from your own research, if you have a sufficiently large dataset.
 Any dataset that is too large to be rendered on a standalone desktop/workstation will qualify for this competition.
-A typical example would be a time-dependent simulation in which disk space required to store each timestep is comparable to or exceeds the workstation's RAM.
+A classic example is a time-dependent simulation in which disk space required to store each timestep is comparable to or exceeds the workstation's RAM.

 ### Option 2: use the supplied ("default") dataset